 Transferring your Capital One miles can be the better option when your transferred points are worth at least one cent each.
 A second reason is when you only need a few more points to book a flight as your current loyalty account balance isn’t high enough.

-Even though most of the 15 Capital One transfer partners are international airlines, you can scoop up many domestic partner flights.
+Even though most of the Capital One transfer partners are international airlines, you can scoop up many domestic partner flights.
+Plus, hotel options can be useful.
 Before transferring, make sure redeeming your points through the airline is worth more than 1 cent.
 If not, your best option is usually paying cash for your flight and redeeming your points as a travel statement credit.